'03 Bonnie & Clyde: Controversy

 On October 8, 2002, Toni Braxton and her team released a statement claiming that Jay-Z's song "'03 Bonnie & Clyde" had stolen Braxton's idea to sample the 1996 Tupac Shakur song "Me and My Girlfriend".
 Braxton sampled Shakur's song on the track "Me & My Boyfriend", included on Braxton's album, More Than a Woman (2002).
 In a call to a New York radio station, hosted by Wendy Williams, Braxton stated that "Jay-Z and Beyoncé are messing with my money.
 They're trying to steal my mojo".
 Braxton said her song was recorded over the summer of 2002, and alleged that Jay-Z only decided to do "'03 Bonnie & Clyde" after she played her version of the song for Def Jam Recordings.

 Kanye West responded to Braxton's claim in an interview for MTV News, "I had no idea about Toni Braxton's [song].
 She can't act like ain't nobody ever heard 'Me and My Girlfriend' before.
 People hear the song all the time.
 I can [understand her complaint] if it [was] an original song."
 West defended the song's sample, stating that the idea came to him after listening to a friend's Makaveli album one night.
 Roc-A-Fella Records' Co-CEO Damon Dash responded to Braxton's claims:

 Speaking for MTV News, Jay-Z responded to Braxton's claims: "I wouldn't want to take it from her.
 I don't even think like that.
 My first thought would be, 'Maybe I could call her up, maybe I could get on that record.'
 The most obvious [explanation] is it's neither one of our records.
 It's not like you made an original idea.
 She's not in hip-hop, but it happens in hip-hop often.
 We go to sample the same thing and my record came out first.
 I'm sorry.
 What can I do?"
-He went on saying that if he had known they were both planning to sample the same Tupac song, he would have arranged a duet with her.
+He went on saying that if he had known they were both planning to sample the same Tupac Shakur song, he would have arranged a duet with her.